LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/C-Interview/google.md

   * What's the project you are most proud of. challenges and resolve.

 ## Stories
+The situation was that I was a software engineering intern at Momenta, working on the reversing feature for GM Cadillac vehicles.
+I collaborated closely with the product manager on daily simulation testing and reporting.

-At Momenta, one of our product managers asked me to generate raw reversing simulation logs daily so they could manually review stuck cases.
+The task was that she asked me to export raw reversing simulation logs every day so they could manually review stuck cases and prepare reports for daily stand-ups with the GM team.

-I realized that what they really wanted wasn’t the raw data—it was a summary of success/failure and some insight into why a reversing maneuver failed.
-They just didn’t know how to ask for it differently.

-Instead of just dumping the logs, I built an automated report pipeline.
-It extracted results from 36,000+ simulation records per day, analyzed stuck states using classification outputs, and generated a clean summary, including success rate, failure causes, and SVM confidence scores.
+Initially, I followed the request and sent her the raw logs, but I started thinking about the downstream effort.
+I asked her how the data was used and realized that what they truly needed wasn't just the raw logs, but a summary of pass/fail statistics in different scenarios and the gap with previous benchmarks, formatted into a Word report.
+She mentioned it took over 2 hours a day, often delegated to her interns, just to aggregate metrics and fill out the same template.

+Since the data structure was consistent and the output format was fixed, I proposed and built an automated reporting pipeline that parsed the simulation logs, calculated key metrics like success rate and metric differences, and exported everything directly into a Word document using python libraries.
+It didn't take a long time for development.

-When I showed it to the PM, they were thrilled—it saved them hours per day and gave them the insights they truly needed.
-They later shared the tool with other PMs across 4 vehicle lines.
-So instead of delivering what they asked for, I gave them what they actually needed to make decisions faster.
+The result was a one-click reporting tool that reduced her work from 2 hours to seconds.
+She was thrilled and shared it with other PMs across 4 vehicle projects.
+Eventually, the tool was integrated into our internal platform.
+So instead of just delivering what was asked, I delivered what was actually needed and enable faster, insight-driven decision-making.

 1. Tell me a time when you went above and beyond for a client.[Customer Obsession]
 2. Tell me about a time when you took on something significant outside your area of responsibility.[Ownership]